simonmfr/cellseg-benchmark/README.md

   Symlink to raw MERSCOPE data on DSS
 - `data`
   Symlink to processed data on DSS
+- `sbatch_utils`
+  Scripts for creating sbatch scripts for each method

 ## Development
 We are using `ruff` and the [ruff pre-commit hook](https://github.com/astral-sh/ruff-pre-commit) to check and format the code and docstrings